A lot or a little?

 What's the story?

-In Pixar's much-anticipated sequel to Cars, the focus shifts slightly off Lightning McQueen (voiced by Owen Wilson) onto his best friend, Mater (Larry the Cable Guy).
+In Pixar's much-anticipated sequel to Cars, the focus shifts slightly off Lightning McQueen (voiced by Owen Wilson) onto his best friend, Mater (Larry the Cable Guy) in CARS 2.
 Challenged by an Italian Formula One car, Francesco Bernoulli (John Turturro), Lightning agrees to join a World Grand Prix taking place in Japan, Italy, and England that's meant to show the world that alternative bio-fuel works just as well as regular gasoline.
 As the races begin, it's clear that someone is sabotaging the cars to blame the eco-friendly fuel.
 In a case of mistaken identity, Mater is unintentionally drawn into a British and American intelligence mission led by Finn McMissile (Michael Caine) to uncover who's behind the attacks.
 Mater needs to help stop the masterminds before Lightning becomes their next target.

 Is it any good?

-Pixar is the standard bearer for animated movies that appeal equally to children and adults, and Cars 2 is no exception.
+Pixar is the standard bearer for animated movies that appeal equally to children and adults, and this is no exception.
 There has yet to be a Pixar film that doesn't make more than $100 million or score a devoted following from both critics and audiences.
 The animation is gorgeous, the action sequences crisp, the voice acting impeccable, and the inside jokes funny.
-It's not a masterpiece when stacked up against the Toy Story sequels, but it's a fun summer spectacle that will make kids think about what it means to really be yourself, even when there's pressure to change.
+Cars 2 is not a masterpiece when stacked up against the Toy Story sequels, but it's a fun summer spectacle that will make kids think about what it means to really be yourself, even when there's pressure to change.

 Mater is now the protagonist, and the world is the setting; while that expands the action and the automobile humor (geisha cars, the Queen as a vintage Rolls, and Prince Wheeliam as a Bentley), it does limit the amount of time that we spend with our old friends from Radiator Springs.
 Caine and Emily Mortimer are perfectly cast as the British intelligence agents who mistake Mater for an American spy, but in the end, this is Larry the Cable Guy's shining moment.